open5e/open5e/content/srd/magic-items.md

 > *Potion, uncommon*

 You can breathe underwater for 1 hour after drinking this potion.
-Its cloudy green fluid smells of the sea and has a jellyfish-­‐‑like bubble floating in it.
+Its cloudy green fluid smells of the sea and has a jellyfish-­like bubble floating in it.

 #### Restorative Ointment